 For kinesthetic learners you can put the numbers on the floor and have them hop around while they skip count, or you can have them make up a dance for each skip counting group.
 Take it outside and use sidewalk chalk to make skip count hopscotch.

 Children don’t learn how to walk after one time, they don’t learn how to talk or write their name after one time!
 Learning requires repetition to make those brain connections!

 I am a firm believer in games for facilitating learning!
 For a quick whole class game, split students into two groups and have each group sit in a circle.
 Have the groups take turns going around their circle skip counting by a said number.
 The group that gets the farthest skip counting gets a point.
 Play a few rounds.
 For a table game, have numbers written on index cards and have table teams race to put them in order.

-8. Pencil and paper practice is helpful too!
+Pencil and paper practice can be helpful too!

 Use handouts with missing numbers, charts or mazes as warm-ups, homework, exit tickets, etc… click the picture below to see my skip counting packet: